SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ![](img/created-application-in-graph.png)

 Positive
-: Pro Tip!: If you wanted to develop/implement this application you could right click on the _ProcessPayment_ Application in graph and export an AsyncAPI Document that could be used to generate code!
+: Pro Tip!: If you wanted to develop/implement this application you could right-click on the _ProcessPayment_ Application in graph and export an AsyncAPI Document that could be used to generate code!

 ### Step 4b: Design _InvoiceSystem_ Application

 Remember back to our use case...
 We have designed how we process payment but still have to deal with invoicing customers when the payment_status says to invoice.
 Therefore, our plan is to create an application that integrates with our invoicing system.

 1. Click into the _Designer_ component of the Event Portal
-2. Double Click on the _NYC Modern Taxi Co - Back Office_ Application Domain
+2. Double-Click on the _NYC Modern Taxi Co - Back Office_ Application Domain
 3. Click on the Applications tab
 4. On the Upper Right Corner, Click the _Create_ button and select _Create Application_
    1. Name: InvoiceSystem